commit-live-students/python_intermediate_project/q03_create_3d_array/README.md

-## Task 1: Write a function which creates a numpy array of dimensions (3, 3, 3) by following the steps below
+## Write a function which creates a numpy array of dimensions (3, 3, 3) by following the steps below

 **The function should**
 - Be named `create_3d_array`